Trauma Recovery

 Trauma, Redefined.

-Most people believe trauma to be a catastrophic event, such as abuse or war.
+Most people believe trauma to be a catastrophic event, such as abuse, war, or a terrible accident.
 Understanding that trauma is individualized to your life experiences, and isn’t always a singular event is important in recognizing there are different types of trauma.
 Trauma isn’t always direct and obvious.

 Neurologist, Robert Scaer, defines trauma as, “any negative life event that occurs in a state of relative helplessness.”